cocos3d/cocos3d/README.md

 Choose the Cocos3D template that corresponds to the version of Cocos2D that you want to work with, and which you previously downloaded and installed.

+You can now add Cocos2D to your project.<br/><br/>
+###Adding Cocos2D 3.2 or Later to Your New Project

+If you are using Cocos2D 3.2 or later, you must copy the Cocos2D project folders to your new Cocos3D Xcode project, as follows:

+1. Copy the two folders `cocos2d` and `cocos2d-chipmunk` from the Cocos3D distribution folder into the `cocos2d` folder of your new project (eg. `MyCocos2DApp`).
+You should now have the following folders in your project:

+		MyCocos2DApp/cocos2d/cocos2d
+		MyCocos2DApp/cocos2d/cocos2d-chipmunk

+2. Add these Cocos2D files to the project by dragging the `MyCocos2DApp/cocos2d/cocos2d` folder into the `cocos2d` group in the Xcode *Project Navigator* panel.
+When prompted for the target to add the source code to, select the `cocos2d` target.

+3. Add the new Cocos2D Chipmunk files to the project by dragging the `MyCocos2DApp/cocos2d/cocos2d-chipmunk` folder into the `cocos2d` group in the Xcode *Project Navigator* panel.
+When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.

+4. Cocos2D uses automatic reference counting (ARC).
+However, a small amount of critical code uses manual reference counting, to improve performance.
+You must now mark that code as such:

+	1. Select your project  in the Xcode *Project Navigator* panel.

+	2. Select the `cocos2d` target.

+	3. Select the *Build Phases* tab of the `cocos2d` target.

+	4. Open the *Compile Sources* list and locate the entry for the `CCNoARC.m` file.

+	5. On the `CCNoARC.m` entry, double-click the *Compiler Flags* column and enter the `-fno-objc-arc` compiler flag.
+As the name implies, the  `CCNoARC.m` file uses manual refernce counting instead of automatic reference counting, to improve performance.<br/><br/>

+###Adding Cocos2D 3.1 or Earlier to Your New Project

+If you are using Cocos2D 3.1 or prior, the Cocos3D Xcode project will already contain the appropriate Cocos2D files, and the steps just discussed are not required.
+<br/><br/>
+###Link the Project Dependencies

-The template project is complete, but Xcode does not automatically create the dependencies between the targets within the project.
+The template project is now complete, but Xcode does not automatically create the dependencies between the targets within the project.
 You can do this as follows:

-1. Once the template project opens, select your project (eg. `MyCocos2DApp`) in the Xcode *Project Navigator* panel.
+1. Select your project  in the Xcode *Project Navigator* panel.

 2. Select the `MyCocos2DApp` target.